Here you will find information about MyRight's finances, salaries, fundraising policy and our annual reports.

 Giva Sverige's quality code is the fundraising industry's self-regulatory instrument that serves as a support in each individual organization's quality work.
 Every member of Giva Sverige must follow the quality code.
 The code is comprehensive and sheds light on an organization's operations from a broad perspective, all with the aim of building a sustainable and transparent structure with good internal control and governance.

-To ensure that the money really goes to the right things and is useful, we have staff on site in our partner countries who follow up the business in close dialogue with our partners.
-The staff conducts several financial and results-based samples annually, follow-up visits to funded activities, and reviews the partner organizations 'results reports and the local auditors' reports.
+To ensure that the money really goes to the right things and is useful, we follow up the operations in close dialogue with our partners.
+Annually, we carry out several economic and performance-based random samples, follow-up visits to funded activities, and review the partner organizations' performance reports and the local auditors' reports.

 Planning and evaluation meetings are held regularly together with the partner organizations.
 In all our operations, risk analyzes and risk management plans are carried out to minimize the risk of corruption and fraud as well as the risk of not achieving set goals.